Would you like to share news and get to know people from other spiritual communities?

-Interfaith Liaisons are laypersons or clergy who represent their spiritual community or faith group at monthly liaison meetings.
-Membership is open to all spiritual communities and congregations in the area.
+Interfaith Liaisons represent their spiritual community or faith group at monthly liaison meetings.
+Membership is open to all spiritual communities and congregations in the Victoria area.

-Meetings are held on the first Tuesday of the month, from 10:30 a.m. to Noon.
+Meetings are currently held on the first Tuesday of the month, from 10:30 a.m. to Noon.

 The Interfaith Liaison Network (ILN – history below) decided in 2017 to ally itself with the Victoria Multifaith Society, to benefit both organizations.
 ILN is able to act in an advisory capacity to VMS and also as a conduit for communications both to and from the many faith communities it represents.
 The Victoria Multifaith Society Board is very grateful for this support.

 ILN and VMS have complementary functions.
 The Interfaith Liaison Network has a more informal structure and provides an invaluable resource to VMS since its liaisons come from an unlimited number of local faith communities.
 ILN provides outreach to, and input from, those communities as well as providing fresh ideas and human resources.
 The VMS board is restricted by its by-laws to nine members, with one seat per major faith group: Hinduism, Buddhism, Sikhism, Judaism, Christianity, Islam, Bahá’í Faith, Unitarian and First Nations Spirituality.
 Its mandate is largely educational and program or event oriented.